python-control/python-control/doc/develop.rst

       + \*.py - Python scripts

-      + \*.ipynb - Jupytern notebooks
+      + \*.ipynb - Jupyter notebooks

 Naming conventions
 ==================

-Generally speaking, standard Python and NumPy naming conventions are used through the package.
+Generally speaking, standard Python and NumPy naming conventions are used throughout the package.

+* Python PEP 8 (code style): https://peps.python.org/pep-0008/

 Filenames
 ---------

-* Source files are lower case, usually less than 10 characters
+* Source files are lower case, usually less than 10 characters (and 8 or less is better).

 * Unit tests (in `control/tests/`) are of the form `module_test.py` or `module_function.py`.